OSAKA INSTITUTE OF FASHION College

 Cooperating company: Unitas Far East Co., Ltd.

-Work production: Group brand “studio blueman” (3rd year fashion creator major)
+Work produced by: Group brand "studio blueman" (3rd year Fashion Creator)

 ③ Possibility of fish skin